atulvarshneya/quantum-computing/qucircuit/README.md

 An object of this class is returned by job.get_creg(), and holds the classical register value got from the measurement operation.
 It provides method to convert that to pretty printable string, e.g., str(cregister), print(cregister).
 The classical bits array can be accessed through the .value field and its integer value through .intvalue field of the returned object.
-This class is defined in qckt.backend.BackendAPI
+This class is available in qckt.backend.

 ### `class StateVector`
 An object of this class is returned by job.get_svec(), and holds the statevector value from the simulator backend engine.